 Across Parliament Square from the Palace of Westminster is Westminster Abbey.
 Together with St Margaret’s Church, this has been denoted a UNESCO World Heritage site.

 Founded by Benedictine monks in 960AD, this Gothic masterpiece is steeped in English history.
 World-famous as the final resting place of 17 English monarchs, it also houses the tombs of writers, artists, scientists, and political leaders, including Rudyard Kipling, Sir Isaac Newton, Charles Dickens, Neville Chamberlain and Stephen Hawking.

 Monarchs from the past thousand years have been crowned sitting on the Coronation Chair, and it’s also been the stage for royal weddings, most recently that Prince William and Kate Middleton.

 Closest Tube station to Westminster Abbey: Westminster

-An instantly recognisable London landmark, Buckingham Palace is the Queen’s London residence and the administrative headquarters of the British monarch.
-It also serves as the backdrop to the Changing of the Guard Ceremony, which takes place 11 am on Monday, Wednesday, Friday, and Sunday and daily in the summer.
+One of London’s most famous buildings, Buckingham Palace has been the official London royal residence since the time of Queen Victoria and is the administrative headquarters of the British monarch.
+This royal palace also serves as the backdrop to the Changing of the Guard Ceremony, which takes place at 11 am on Monday, Wednesday, Friday, and Sunday and daily in the summer.